excaliburjs/ludum-50/README.md

 2. Navigate into the root directory `ludum-50` in your favorite command line tool

-3. Run the install to download the tools
+3. Run the install to download the tools:

         npm install

-4. Run the following (only needed once or if the submodule is changed) commands to setup the git submodule
+4. Run the following (only needed once or if the submodule is changed) commands to setup the git submodule:

         git submodule init
         git submodule update